-OSHA does not have a standard specific to PCBs, but does have a PEL for Chlorodiphenyl, (42% chlorine PCB) of 1 mg/m3 (1,000 μ g/m3) and Chlorodiphenyl, (54% chlorine PCB) of 0.5 mg/m3 (500 μ g/m3) (OSHA 2006).
-OSHA also has issued a letter of interpretation stating that exposure to other PCB congers should be addressed consistent with the existing PELs citing the general duty clause.
+OSHA does not have a standard specific to PCBs, but does have a PEL for Chlorodiphenyl, (42% chlorine PCB) of 1 mg/m3 (1,000 μ g/m3) and Chlorodiphenyl, (54% chlorine PCB) of 0.5 mg/m3 (500 μ g/m3) at 29 CFR1910.1000 Table Z1 (OSHA 2006).
+OSHA also has issued a letter of interpretation stating that exposure to other PCB congeners should be addressed consistent with the existing PELs citing the general duty clause.
+A PCB congener is any single, unique well-defined chemical compound in the PCB category based on the number of chlorine substituent and the position of each chlorine.
 The ACGIH TLVs for PCB exposure are identical to the OHSA PELs.